Dallas to Honolulu Car Shipping: Complete Route Guide

 A few preparation steps are required before your vehicle can be accepted at the terminal.
 Getting these right prevents delays and avoids having your vehicle turned away at the gate.

-- The vehicle must be completely empty.
-No personal items, no luggage, nothing in the cargo area or back seat.
-Carriers enforce this at the terminal without exception.
+Fuel level must be at a quarter tank or below.
+This is a fire safety regulation enforced at all terminals.
+The vehicle must be completely empty, with no personal items, no luggage, nothing in the cargo area or back seat.
+Carriers enforce this at the terminal without exception, and Hawaii's agricultural inspection team checks every compartment.

-- The vehicle must be clean inside and out.
-Hawaii has strict agricultural biosecurity requirements and any mud, dirt, or debris can result in your vehicle being turned away.
+Steering, braking, and rolling must all be fully operational.
+No windshield chips or cracks are permitted.
+The vehicle must be clean inside and out.
+Hawaii has strict USDA biosecurity requirements and any mud, dirt, seeds, or organic debris, including in wheel wells and undercarriage, can result in your vehicle being turned away.
 Wash it thoroughly before drop-off.
+For more on Hawaii's biosecurity requirements, visit the Hawaii Department of Agriculture.

 Understanding Your Insurance Coverage